F♯ Minor

 Read: Here's everything you need to know about chord inversions.

-By placing the C♯ as the lowest note of the chord, you can form the 2nd inversion of F♯ minor.
-With your right hand, play the chord with the following fingers:
+By placing C♯ as the lowest note of the chord, you can form the second inversion of F♯ minor.
+With your right hand, play the chord using the following fingers:

 A - Fifth finger (5)